Stitch-a-Demo: Video Demonstrations from Multistep Descriptions: Human preference study interface

 \section{Human preference study interface}

+\JWCam{We invited 20 annotators for evaluation, with each comparison annotated by three people.
+The annotators show high consistency (85.2\% pairwise agreement)}.
 Fig.~\ref{fig:human_eval_instructions} and Fig.~\ref{fig:human_eval_questions} show our designed human preference study interface instructions and questions, respectively.
 We first provide instructions, followed by examples of all aspects we evaluate---step faithfulness, goal faithfulness, visual quality and overall preference (Fig.~\ref{fig:human_eval_instructions}). \KA{Step faithfulness evaluates which of the two methods shows correct video clips for a given step.
 Goal faithfulness takes it a step further by assessing if the overall goal of the procedure $R$ is satisfied or not.
 Visual quality checks for which of the options is easier to watch (with fewer context jumps) and finally, overall preference captures which output the user would prefer.} The two options are randomly shuffled to avoid any bias in the human subjects.
 All the subjects are unrelated to this project and briefed about the task before the study.